 - 1917: It was purchased by Lester and Pearl Gulley and Albert and Fannie Pettit.
 They operated Gulley & Pettit’s Store for 39 years.
 Generations of their family members were born and raised in the home.

 - 1987: Former Judge Bruce Ferguson and Elizabeth, his wife, restored the home to its former glory after it had been vacant for a decade.

-Today, Tousey House is known for its classic Southern dishes, extensive bourbon and wine collection, long-tenured employees, and a homey yet decorated escape that transports you back to a simpler time.
+Today, Tousey House is known for its classic Southern dishes, extensive bourbon and wine collection, long-tenured employees, and for being a comfortable escape that transports you back to a simpler time.

-The elegant space can also serve as a venue for special occasions like rehearsal dinners and parties and has been known to host master distillers for bourbon tasting events, as well.
+The elegant space can also act as a venue for special occasions, like rehearsal dinners and parties, and has been known to host master distillers for bourbon tasting events, as well.

 - - -

 Tousey House Tavern is located outside the Union Square in Burlington, KY at 5963 N Jefferson Street #9596 (41005).